neilgee/genesischild/readme.md

 **Example**
 For an online visual:
 https://secure.autopilotyourbusiness.com/genesischild/
+Areas are highlighted to show boundaries and full width wraps these colors are commented out in the CSS.

 **Menus**
 - Primary Menu is positioned in Header Right Widget Hook and set to Primary Location